Australia–Indonesia relations: Sukarno era

-The Menzies Government in Australia held strong reservations about Sukarno's flirtation with the Indonesian Communist Party (PKI), continuing through to 1965.
+The Menzies Government in Australia held strong reservations about Sukarno's association with the Indonesian Communist Party (PKI), continuing through to 1965.
 Nevertheless, in 1959 Robert Menzies was the first Australian Prime Minister to visit Indonesia.

-In 1961, Sukarno, with the support of PKI, annexed West Papua ahead of a planned transition to independence following Dutch rule.
-The territory was formally transferred to Indonesia in 1963, and the Act of Free Choice achieved its incorporation as such in 1969.

 Australia conducted warfare in aid of Malaysia during the period of Konfrontasi between April 1964 and August 1966.
 Australian forces in Sarawak were frequently deployed across the border into Indonesia to ambush patrols moving towards Malaysia during 1965 and 1966.
 Wary of direct conflict with Indonesia, Minister for External Affairs Garfield Barwick characterised Australia's involvement as "a carefully graduated response" to British and Malayan requests for support.
 Seven Australians died in active service in the conflict.

-Throughout, Australia sought to maintain aid to Indonesia, including the development of the Aeronautical Fixed Telecommunication Network, a project which addressed deficiencies in Indonesia's civil aviation system and allowed international operators flying through Indonesian airspace – including Australia's QANTAS – improved safety.
+Throughout, Australia sought to maintain aid to Indonesia, including the development of the Aeronautical Fixed Telecommunication Network, a project which addressed deficiencies in Indonesia's civil aviation system and allowed international operators flying through Indonesian airspace – including Australia's Qantas – improved safety.
 Indonesia had joined the Colombo Plan in 1953, which also continued throughout the conflict.
 The United States opted to withdraw foreign aid in 1964, prompting Sukarno's famous "go to hell" remark, however the AFTN project, amongst others, continued in spite of shipping around Singapore and Malaysia.

 An agreement between Indonesia and several Commonwealth countries on the management of war graves in Indonesia was signed in 1964.